-RISK IMPACT MITIGATION CHANGE IN THE YEAR
+RISK ІМРАСТ MITIGATION CHANGE IN THE YEAR

 FINANCIAL RISKS

 FINANCING The Company has outstanding commitments that may be drawn down at any time in excess of total liquidity to private equity funds.
 The ability to fund this difference is dependent on receiving cash proceeds from investments (the timing of which are unpredictable) and the availability of financing facilities.
 If the Company encountered difficulties in meeting its outstanding commitments, there would be significant reputational damage as well as risk of damages being claimed from managers and other counterparties.
 It is also possible that the Company might need to raise new equity to fund its outstanding commitments.
 The Manager monitors the Company's liquidity and covenants on a frequent basis, and undertakes cash flow monitoring, and provides regular updates on these activities to the Board.
 Commitments are expected to be mostly deployed over a four-year period.
 If necessary the Company can reduce the level of co-investments and secondary investments, which are discretionary, to preserve liquidity for funding its commitments.
 The Company could also dispose of assets.
-The Company signed a new facility in February 2021 for $\leq 200m$ (£177m) that matures in February 2025.
-The previous facility was a $\leq 176m$ (£156m) multi-currency bank facility agreed on April 2019, which was due to mature in two equal tranches in April 2021 and April 2022.
-The total available liquidity as at 31 January 2021 stood at £201m, comprising £45m in cash balances and £156m in undrawn bank facilities As a result, the available financing along with the Portfolio exceeded the outstanding commitments by a factor of 2.8 times as at 31 January 2021.
-Reduced The Company's previous credit facility was due to mature and expire in April 2021 and April 2022.
+The Company signed a new facility in February 2021 for €200m (£177m) that matures in February 2025.
+The previous facility was a €176m (£156m) multi-currency bank facility agreed on April 2019, which was due to mature in two equal tranches in April 2021 and April 2022.
+The total available liquidity as at 31 January 2021 stood at £201m, comprising £45m in cash balances and £156m in undrawn bank facilities As a result, the available financing along with the Portfolio exceeded the Reduced The Company's previous credit facility was due to mature and expire in April 2021 and April 2022.
 Following the signing of the Company's new credit facility that matures in February 2025, as detailed on page 89, this risk has significantly reduced.